What You Need to Know About Credit Repair

-If you were to purchase your credit score every time you wanted to check your credit health, it would get quite expensive.
+Purchasing your credit score each time you want to see where you stand can get expensive.
 Using a free credit score service like Credit Karma or Credit Sesame will allow you to monitor your credit progress at no cost.
 When you're signing up for a credit monitoring service, look for one that doesn't ask for a credit card.
-Otherwise, there's a chance you may be actually signing up for a free trial subscription that will start charging you each month until you cancel the services.
+Otherwise, there's a chance you may be actually signing up for a free trial subscription that will begin charging you each month if you don't cancel the services.

 4. Removing accurate negative information is tough.

-Emphasis on accurate.
+Note the emphasis on accurate.
 Credit bureaus are only legally obligated to remove inaccurately reported information from your credit report.
-Whether those inaccuracies are positive or negative is of no consequence.
+It doesn't matter whether those inaccuracies are positive or negative.
 It's the fact the information is inaccurate that allows you to remove it from your credit report, not that it's negative.